 It all started when water and steam-powered machines were introduced to the manufacturing processes in the late 18th century; this resulted in the gradual transition from hand production methods to mechanized manufacturing processes.
 The second era of industry came with the standardization and division of labor that enabled mass production in the early 20th century, which followed the introduction of computers to the shop.

-Now, in the first quarter of the 21st century, we are witnessing fourth industrial revolution (Industry 4.0) where computer systems and manufacturing process automation come together in an entirely new way.
+Now, in the first quarter of the 21st century, we are witnessing the fourth industrial revolution (Industry 4.0) where computer systems and manufacturing process automation come together in an entirely new way.

 The changing world of manufacturing

-Industry 4.0 the fourth industrial revolution, offers a "smart factory," where machines are equipped with Artificial Intelligence (AI) and can learn and control the production process with little input from humans.
+Industry 4.0 the fourth industrial revolution, offers a 'smart factory,' where machines are equipped with Artificial Intelligence (AI) and can learn and control the production process with little input from humans.
 Industry 4.0 will reduce overall headcount while sustaining costs and enabling efficient industrial production.

-The idea of Industry 4.0 was introduced by German Government in 2011 at Hannover Messe, one of the world's largest trade fairs.
-It was the part of the new manufacturing strategy that integrates online world and the world of industrial production.
-Simply put, Industry 4.0 is the application of the Internet of Things (IoT) in industrial processes; where physical objects such as machines, tools, workpieces, and other equipment get the ability to communicate each other.
+The idea of Industry 4.0 was introduced by the German Government in 2011 at Hannover Messe, one of the world's largest trade fairs.
+It was part of the new manufacturing strategy that integrates the online world and the world of industrial production.
+Simply put, Industry 4.0 is the application of the Internet of Things (IoT) in industrial processes; where physical objects such as machines, tools, workpieces, and other equipment get the ability to communicate with each other.

 Goals of Industry 4.0